 Whether you choose the regular stream or the co-op stream, you'll graduate ready to enter a great job market with great prospects and high starting salaries.

-Because the Canadian Institute of Actuaries has accredited Waterloo’s Actuarial Science program, you can be exempted from several of their exams.
+- Skip the professional exams.
+Because the Canadian Institute of Actuaries has accredited Waterloo’s Actuarial Science program, you can be exempted from several exams for your actuarial designation.

 Get tips from Waterloo students

 Sign up for insider advice that can help you now and in the future.

 Monthly topics include how to choose a program, what it's like to be a Waterloo student, the differences between high school and university, and more.